imazen/resizer/Core/Plugins/Basic/presets_readme.md

 ## Usage syntax

-Use a default settings group, then overriding the width:
+Use a default settings group, then override the width:

   image.jpg?preset=thumb-defs&width=120